albertattard/java-boot-camp/02 - Data Types.md

     |    import java.util.stream.*
     ```

-    For example, we can use the `Random` class found in the `java.util` package.
+    For example, we can use the `Random` class, found in the `java.util` package.

     ```jshelllanguage
     jshell> var r = new Random()